Emanant and emergent symmetry-topological-order from low-energy spectrum: Low-energy excitations from exact diagonalization

 with $k=2\pi n/L$ and $n=0,1,\cdots,L-1$.
 For TBC, the appropriate quantum number $k$ is the eigenphase of the twisted translation $T_z$,

 with with $k=2\pi n/2L$ and $n=0,1,\cdots,2L-1$. which commutes with the $\mathbb{Z}^z_2$-twisted Hamiltonian.

-The low-energy spectra of Hamiltonian \eqref{eq:h-pbc} is periodic in $L$ modulo $4$, see Fig.\ \ref{fig:pbc}.
+The low-energy spectra of Hamiltonian \eqref{eq:h-pbc} is periodic in $L$ modulo $4$~\footnote{In general, one performs ED for different system size $L$ until a repetition in the spectrum patterns appears.}, see Fig.\ \ref{fig:pbc} or~\cite{JW210602069}.
 For both PBC and TBC, we compute the spectra for chains with $L = 20, 21, 22, 23$, thereby sampling every congruence class $L \equiv 0, 1, 2, 3 \pmod{4}$.
 We are going to further interpret the case of odd $L$ as the insertion of emanant $\Z^t_2$ symmetry flux relative to the case of even $L$~\cite{CS221112543,SS230702534,SSS240112281}.
 Hence, by performing ED with these four system sizes $L$ together with both PBC and TBC we are going to organize the spectra of Hamiltoninan \eqref{eq:h-pbc} in terms of the irreps in every possible flux sector of emanant $\Z^x_2\times\Z^z_2\times \Z^t_2$ symmetry.

 We also normalize the energy $E$ of each eigenstate to that of their conformal weight usıng the CFT spectrum

 where $\epsilon$ gives the energy density, $v$ denotes spinon velocity, and $c = 1$ for the $\mathrm{SU}(2)_1$ WZW theory.
 The terms $(h + \bar{h})$ and $(N + \bar{N})$ give the conformal weights of the corresponding primaries and descendants, respectively.
 For even $L$ under PBC, the ground state has total conformal weight $h + \bar{h} = N + \bar{N}= 0$.
 Then using the groundstate energies at $L = 20, 22, 24$, we obtain through fitting